 If your duties do not include teaching, or you have been formally dispensed from discharging teaching duties on a temporary basis, you should make this clear in your application, giving the reasons and dates.

-If you have been formally dispensed from discharging teaching duties on a temporary basis, but wish your teaching contribution to be assessed and can provide evidence of this contribution while in employment at the University and/or in Colleges over at least the previous three years prior to the dispensation, you should make this clear in your application to allow your teaching contribution to be assessed by the Committees.
+If you have been formally dispensed from discharging teaching duties on a temporary basis, but wish your teaching contribution to be assessed, you should make this clear in your application to allow your teaching contribution to be assessed by the committees (as part of the Teaching and Researcher Development criterion).
+You should provide evidence of this contribution while in employment at the University and/or its Colleges over at least the previous three years prior to the dispensation.

 College Teaching